nuuuwan/news_lk3_data/README.md

 Since then, the rupee has fluctuated between 320 to 330 to the US dollar under muted private credit conditions and largely deflationary policy (central bank selling down its Treasuries stock and withdrawing liquidity from dollar purchases).

 Analysts have however warned that when private credit picks up, the central bank in the past has resumed inflationary policy to suppress rates, losing its ability to collect reserves, triggering depreciation, and social unrest through rising energy and food prices and long run higher nominal rates.

+Sri Lanka’s rupee, and currencies of most other countries that became unstable, started to fall steeply after the International Monetary Fund’s Second Amendment to its articles in 1978, which left countries without a credible anchor (or peg) for money allowing bureaucrats to choose bad ones and depreciate at will.
 (Colombo/Jan15/2024)

 ### Kerala cannabis worth over Rs.
 02 million held in Jaffna